-35.4.2.2.1 Allowed settings of the Trigger frame fields and TRS Control subfield
+35.4.2.2.4 Allowed settings of the Trigger frame fields and TRS Control subfield

-An EHT AP may transmit a Trigger frame that solicits an HE TB PPDU from an HE STA and/or an EHT STA subject to the rules defined in 26.5.2.2 (Rules for soliciting UL MU frames).

 An EHT AP may transmit a Trigger frame that solicits an EHT TB PPDU from an EHT STA subject to the rules defined in 26.5.2.2 (Rules for soliciting UL MU frames) and the additional rules defined below.
 If the dot11EHTBaseLineFeaturesImplementedOnly is equal to true then an EHT AP shall not transmit a Trigger frame that solicits both an HE TB PPDU and an EHT TB PPDU.